-In literature, synesthesia refers to a technique adopted by writers to present ideas, characters or places in such a manner that they appeal to more than one senses like hearing, seeing, smell etc. at a given time.
+In literature, synesthesia refers to a technique adopted by writers to present ideas, characters, or places in such a manner that they appeal to more than one sense, like hearing, sight, smell, and touch at a given time.

 Generally, the term synesthesia refers to a certain medical condition in which one of the five senses simultaneously stimulates another sense.
-A person with such condition may not only see alphabets but also associate them with particular scents.
-This happens when the different parts of the brain that are responsible in identifying color, sound, taste, and smell somehow get interlinked and thus one sense triggers another sense.
+A person with such a condition may not only see letters of the alphabet, but also associate them with particular scents.
+This happens when the different parts of the brain that are responsible in identifying color, sound, taste, and smell somehow get interlinked, and thus one sense triggers another sense.

 Everyday Life Examples of Synesthesia

-In everyday language, we find many examples of synesthesia such as the frequently used adjective “cool”.
+In everyday language, we find many examples of synesthesia, such as the frequently used adjective “cool.”
 This word is generally associated with temperature.
-However, in casual conversations, ne can hear phrases like “cool dress” , “cool colors” or “you are looking cool” wherein the visual sensation is blended with the sense of touch.
-Moreover, we commonly hear phrases like “loud colors”, “frozen silence” and “warm colors”, “bitter cold” etc.
+However, in casual conversation, we hear phrases like “cool dress,”, “cool color,” or “you look cool,” wherein the visual sensation is blended with the sense of touch.
+Moreover, we commonly hear phrases like “loud colors,” “frozen silence,” “warm colors,” and “bitter cold.”

 “Tasting of Flora and the country green,

 Dance, and Provencal song, and sun burnt mirth!”

 In the above example, Keats combines visual sensation with the sensations of taste and hearing.
 In the same poem, he further states:

 Keats associates the act of melodious singing with a plot covered with green beechen trees, and thus connects visual sense with the sense of hearing.